colinc86/LaTeXSwiftUI/README.md

 | `progress` | Yes          | The view displays a progress view until its finished rendering.          |
 | `wait`     | No           | *(default)* The view blocks the main queue until its finished rendering. |

-The `wait` style is the default style, and loads the view synchronously on the main queue.
-To get better performance and move SVG rendering off of the main queue, use any of the other three styles.

 #### 🪩 Animated